Goat Story: Production

 Jan Tománek is the film's director, producer, writer, and editor.

 Production started in 2003 at Jan Tománek's family Art And Animation studio.
 Jan Tománek along with David Sláma co-wrote the script for the film.
-The film budget was just $1.8 million for release in 2008.
+The film budget was just under $3 million, receiving funding from the European Union MEDIA development program, AAA Studio, and various co-producers.

-Czech actors were: Jiří Lábus, Matěj Hádek, Mahulena Bočanová, Michal Dlouhý, Petr Pelzer, Jan Přeučil, Viktor Preiss, Miroslav Táborský, Karel Heřmánek, Petr Nárožný, Dalimil Klapka, Pavel Rímský, Ota Jirák, Filip Jevič and Justin Svoboda.

 David Solař wrote the music for the film.
 Development, animation, lighting, color and storyboarding of the film was done in Prague, Czech Republic.
 The Czech distributor was Bontonfilm.

-Mike Buffo and Jo-Anne Krupa joined the cast on 9 July to supply the voices Jemmy and Katy in the English version which was produced by Karl Hirsh in 2008.
-The US sales agent was Phase 4 Films, headquartered in Toronto, Ontario, Canada, but all of the rights are now owned by Art And Animation studio.
+Mike Buffo and Jo-Anne Krupa joined the cast to supply the voices Jemmy and Katy in the English version, which was produced by Karl Hirsh in 2008.
+The US sales agent was Phase 4 Films, headquartered in Toronto, Ontario, Canada, but all rights are currently maintained by Art And Animation Studio.

 Release

 Goat Story received a theatrical release on 16 October 2008 by Bontonfilm.